dilyn-corner/ubuntu-core-riscv64/gadget/README.md

 If you have any questions, don't hesitate to ask (email)!
-If you identify an issue, make an Issue.
+If you identify an issue, make an issue.
 If you have something to add, open a PR!